 An overview of the genomic data available can be seen on the Data Browser.
 Individual-level genomic data are available to researchers registered for Controlled Tier access in the Researcher Workbench.

 All participants are invited to complete surveys on the secure All of Us Participant Portal.
 Initial surveys include questions on health and lifestyle.
 Additional surveys on more specific subjects are added regularly.
 You can view survey questions and learn more about where the questions come from with our Survey Explorer.

 Survey responses are curated to protect personally identifiable information.
 See the All of Us Data Dictionary for descriptions of the data, its structure, and content.

 Trained staff measure participants during initial appointments at our All of Us Research Program partner locations.
 Data from these visits include height, weight, BMI, waist circumference, hip circumference, blood pressure, and heart rate.
 Program staff also note, if applicable, participants’ pregnancy status and wheelchair use at the visit.

 Explore aggregate data on our participants’ physical measurements in the Data Browser.

 Mobile Health Data (wearable devices)

-All of Us participants can contribute information from wearable health tracking devices.
+All of Us participants can contribute information from their own wearable health tracking devices, such as Fitbit.
 Wearables track biometric data like heart rate and blood pressure.